cityofaustin/atd-vz-crash-mapping/README.md

 refresh materialized view diagram_intersections_with_labels;
 ```
 22) Return to QGIS after the above queries have completed and turn off the `AOI (Entire Diagram extents)` and `Approaches` layer.
 In the `Crash Diagrams` group, turn on `AOI (Dashed Outlines)`.
+23) Open the QGIS map layout tool.
+Add a new US Letter head page and remove the default A4 page.
+Choose portrait or landscape based on the general aspect ratio of the AOI being mapped.
+Choose an appropriate map rotation to best fit the AOI to the map.
+24) Add the basic map components as desired generally including:
+    1)  North arrow
+    2)  Scale bar
+    3)  Title including dates drawn from the web application
+25) Select the map object and `Lock layers` and `Lock styles for layers` so that the dashed AOI outline is visible with crash diagram symbols shown for crashes.
+26) Return to the primary QGIS window and use the feature inspection tool to look for the `overview_table` attribute on the AOI layer named `AOI (Dashed Outlines)`.
+Copy this attribute value.
+27) On the layout page, add a new text box in an open area of the map and paste in this value.
+Select `Render as HTML`.

 ## Useful commands